-When a removable prosthesis is left in the mouth during exposure, a superimposed image of the appliance will appear over the teeth.
-Prior to radiographic procedures, ask patients to take out all removable items from the mouth, such as retainers, partial dentures, complete dentures, etc.
+When a removable prosthesis is left in the mouth during exposure, an image of the appliance will appear superimposed over the teeth.
+Prior to radiographic procedures, ask the patient to take out all removable items from the mouth, such as retainers, partial dentures, complete dentures, and the like.

 Thyroid collars or lead aprons can also be recorded on radiographic images.
-This is normally caused by the collar being placed on too loosely or too high on the neck or when the vertical angulation is so steep that the collar is in the path of the x-ray beam.
+This is normally caused by the collar being placed on too loosely or too high on the neck or when the vertical angulation is so steep that the collar is projected into the path of the x-ray beam.

-Another technical error that occurs occasionally is when the receptor yields no image.
-This error can be caused by mechanical problems such as electrical failure, faulty generator, timer inaccuracy or faulty exposure switch.
-Failure to turn on the machine, placement of the receptor between the cheek and teeth, failure to line-up the x-ray beam and backward placement of digital receptors can also produce a blank or white image representative of this error.
+Another error that occurs occasionally is when the receptor yields no image.
+This error can be caused by mechanical problems such as an electrical failure, a faulty generator, timer inaccuracy, or a faulty exposure switch.
+Failure to turn on the machine, failure to line-up the x-ray beam, and backwards placement of rigid digital receptor can also produce a blank or white image representative of this error.